Namek/TheConsole_POC/README.md

 Wide-usage JavaScript-able Console for Windows OS, currently looking and animating like the one in Quake 3 Arena game.
 Currently made with libgdx and Java 8.

 Features:
-* custom scripts
+* custom scripts to be called as commands
-* aliasing commands
+* command aliasing
 * auto-reloading of scripts when script file is modified
-* command invoke history like in bash
+* command invoke history like in bash (keys UP, DOWN)
-* one-line JavaScript code runnable directly in shell (do some math or whatever)
+* run one-line JavaScript code directly in shell (do some math or whatever)
-* JSON configuration
+* separated JSON configuration for every script

 ### How to use?